To manage the process of categorizing the software products and the related reviews in the G2 community, the following methodology is followed:

 10. Categorization Inquiries:

-Questions and / or challenges to the categorization of a product can be submitted to G2 Crowd and will be evaluated on an individual basis, with a decision communicated in a reasonable amount of time.
+Questions and / or challenges to the categorization of a product can be submitted to G2 and will be evaluated on an individual basis, with a decision communicated in a reasonable amount of time.
 The above categorization methodology will be applied to all inquiries and the reviewer will include a thorough review of any evidence or information provided by the individual / company filing the question.

 Company size categorization is based on this chart: